betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

 software, from reports and books discussing the problems facing OSS maintainers, to foundations and non-profits that can potentially provide community funding for open source projects.
-Much scientific software is open source, and the needs of mainstream open soruce projects frequently overlap with those of the scientific community.
+Much scientific software is open source, and the needs of mainstream open source projects frequently overlap with those of the scientific community.
 Better Scientific Software encourages leveraging the wisdom of existing successful projects to implement your sustainability plan.